Rack Middleware as Your First Line of Defence: Blocking Bot Scanners Before They Hit Rails

 • View rendering and response serialisation

-The request never enters your application logic.
+The request still enters the Rack middleware chain, but it never reaches routing, controllers, or your application logic.
 Compare this to alternatives:

-Controller filters run too late — the request has already consumed resources traversing the middleware stack and matching routes.
-CSRF failures still generate exceptions and error reports.
+Controller filters run too late — the request has already consumed resources traversing the full middleware stack and matching routes.

 External WAFs (Cloudflare, AWS WAF) add latency, monthly costs, and complexity.
 They excel at volumetric attacks but are overkill for simple pattern matching against known bot signatures.